VIAME/VIAME/README.md

 <br>
 VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
+It is also useful as a general computer vision toolkit, since it contains many common algorithms and builds other popular repositories together.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 For more information about KWIVER's capabilities, please see <a href="https://github.com/Kitware/kwiver/">here</a>.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, and detector/tracker evaluation (a.k.a. scoring).

 <p align="center">
 <br>